-Identifying the complex relationship between the target Rb and the other three variables through a closed-form equation is impractical.
+Identifying the complex relationship between the target Rb and the other three variables through a closed-form equation appears impractical.
 An alternative approach is to employ supervised machine learning algorithms directly, without the necessity of fully understanding the underlying data patterns.
 Two common methods, Gaussian Process Regression (GPR) and Fully Connected Neural Networks (FCNN) implemented in the open-source Python modules ‘sklearn’ and ‘keras’ are utilized to train machine learning models in this study.

-To initiate this process, data points are extracted from Figure 3 using WebPlotDigitizer
+To initiate this process, data points are extracted from Figure 3 using WebPlotDigitizer.
+The extracted data is then used to train the two selected machine learning algorithms, resulting in the development of two digital models that can identify the underlying relationships among all input variables.
+Rather than producing a simple equation, the digital models encapsulate these relationships within specific internal mathematical structures, which will be discussed further in the following paragraphs.
+Once constructed, these digital models can be saved for future predictions.

 Gaussian Process Regression

 The performance of Gaussian Process Regression (GPR) is sensitive to the absence of some data in Figures 3(c) and 3(d), where no data is available for K values beyond 2,000 and 10,000 respectively.
-This lack of data complicates predictions beyond these bounds and may lead to overfitting of the model to the input data.
-To address this issue, supplementary cross lines are added, as illustrated in Figures 4(c) and 4(d).
-The patterns of these cross lines are determined using simple linear extrapolations and polynomial regression trials, similar to the methodology employed in Case 1.
-The data associated with the additional cross lines are combined with the initial data extracted from Figure 3 and used for training the GPR model.
+This lack of data complicates predictions beyond these bounds and may lead to overfitting the model to the input data.
+To mitigate this issue, supplementary data points are added by extending the original dataset, as illustrated in Figures 4(c) and 4(d).
+Furthermore, for the case where L/d equals 25, cross lines are generated using polynomial regression at K-Rb planes for log(Eb/Es) values of 1, 1.5, 2, 2.5 and 3 as shown in Figure 4(c).

 Another important factor influencing regression performance is the choice of kernel (covariance function) and its hyperparameters.
 Selecting an appropriate kernel requires knowledge of data science, which is beyond the scope of this paper.
 In this study, a grid search approach is employed to identify the best-performing kernel among the Radial Basis Function (RBF), Matern and Rational Quadratic kernels.
 The combination of hyperparameters for each kernel that yields the lowest mean squared error (MSE) is selected as the optimal estimator.